 Now that we have experienced the full romance of Kanha, we will say goodbye and make our way to our final destination.

 Jamtara Wilderness Camp is a luxury tent camp in the humble village of Jamtara near Pench National Park.
 This remote camp is an ideal location to spend the last few days of our adventure.
 Surrounded by tall arjuna trees and an ancient banyan rooted on a dry riverbed, each tented room overlooks the forest which sets the perfect background to this jungle experience.

-Each luxury tent has a bathroom that has been made into a permanent structure for the comfort of guests.
+Each luxury tent has a bathroom that has been made into a permanent structure for the comfort of guests with air – conditioning!.
 Roll up the front panels of your tent for an optimum view of nature.
 And while you have the option to sleep inside your tent, there is also the option to sleep outside in the patio bed for an even deeper connection with nature.
 We’ll spend three nights at Jamtara Wilderness Camp.

 Pench National Park/Tiger Reserve is named after the pristine Pench River that runs north to south, dividing the Park in half.
 Pench is another jungle thought to have inspired Kipling’s The Jungle Book.